 Merkel has previously said she would like the EU's December summit to agree a date for the start of a convention.

-Many member states, recalling the lengthy disputes and setbacks before the EU's current Lisbon treaty came into force, are reluctant to start more institutional reform.
+Many member states, recalling the lengthy disputes and setbacks that preceded the Lisbon treaty's entry into force, are reluctant to embark on another process of institutional reform.

 But Germany believes a much closer fiscal and political union is needed to ensure the success of painful economic reforms and the long-term survival of the euro currency.

-(Additional reporting by Andreas Rinke and Michelle Martin, Writing by Gareth Jones, Editing by Noah Barkin/David Stamp)
+(Additional reporting by Andreas Rinke, Writing by Gareth Jones, Editing by Noah Barkin/Ruth Pitchford)